top of page

 Post Title: how to label those you follow on the FamilySearch family tree

 Monitoring your ancestors on FamilySearch isn't always easy.
-FamilySearch has recently made a change that will help you keep track of the changes on your ancestor's profiles.
+However, FamilySearch recently made a change that will help you keep track of changes to your ancestors' profiles.

 What is the Watch Feature on FamilySearch?

-FamilySearch provides free access to billions of historical records and a totally free family tree building platform.
-The catch is that the family tree can be viewed and edited by any user on the platform.
+FamilySearch provides free access to billions of historical records and a free family tree-building platform.
+The catch is that any user on the platform can view and edit the family tree.

 That sounds scary.
 Right?!?